-The country as we know it today was actually formed quite recently, when south Yemen and north Yemen - which believed the country should be run in different ways - joined together in 1990, after many years of fighting.
+The country as we know it today was formed in 1990 when south Yemen and north Yemen - which believe the country should be run in different ways - joined together after many years of fighting.

-However, since then the fighting has not stopped, which has made life for those living in the country very difficult.
+However, since then, the fighting has not stopped and there is now another civil war taking place, which has made life for those living in the country extremely tough.

 Despite joining together in 1990, the north and south of the country still disagreed with each other.

-Fighting between the government and anti-government fighters called the Houthi (also known as 'rebels') continued.
+Fighting between the government and anti-government fighters (the Houthi rebels) continued.

 The situation reached a peak in 2011 when protests led to the president at the time, Ali Abdallah Saleh, resigning and his deputy, Abdrabbuh Mansour Hadi, taking over.

 However, the fighting still didn't stop, as Mr Hadi struggled to keep everyone in the country happy.

 The rebels took advantage of the new president's weakness and began to take control of areas.
 Many people supported them because they weren't happy with their country's leader.

 At the end of 2014, the country descended into civil war, when the rebels - backed by Iran - took over the capital city of Yemen, Sanaa.

 President Hadi fled to neighbouring Saudi Arabia, which leads a group of nine countries who joined together in support of the Yemeni government.
 A group of countries joined together like this is called a 'coalition'.